 Everything about camping is budget-friendly.
 Camping comes with a low-cost “room with a view”, cooking, a BYOB policy, free activities, and no pet fees.
 Not to mention time in nature and time away from electronics is great for your health.

 5. Travel With Friends

 Reduce the cost of travel expenses by sharing the burden with your friends.
-Hotels and rental cars become much more affordable when you can split the cost.
+Splitting the cost of hotels and rental cars bring the price person down.